History, tourist information, and nearby accommodation

-In the churchyard is the grave of Thomas Edgar, who served at Lieutenant with Captain Cook.
+In the churchyard is the grave of Thomas Edgar, who served as Lieutenant with Captain Cook.

-Lydd Town Museum has displays on local history, with historical objects and archival photos of town life over the centuries.
+Lydd Town Museum is housed in a former fire station.
+It has displays on local history, with historical objects and archival photos of town life over the centuries.
 The museum has produced a Lydd Town Trail leaflet, outlining historic places to see around the town.
 The Trail takes about 30 minutes to follow, and pamphlets outlining the route are available from the Museum, local tourist information centres, shops, and the library.

 Address: Lydd, Kent, England

 Photo Credit: David Ross and Britain Express

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Historic Time Periods:

 14th century (Time Period) - 8th century (Time Period) - Saxon (Time Period) -